tubearchivist/tubearchivist/README.md

 Take a look at the example [docker-compose.yml](https://github.com/tubearchivist/tubearchivist/blob/master/docker-compose.yml) and configure the required environment variables.

+All environment variables are explained in detail in the docs [here](https://docs.tubearchivist.com/installation/env-vars/).

 **TubeArchivist**:
 | Environment Var | Value |  |
 | ----------- | ----------- | ----------- |